There’s been a major victory in the digital download market

 Dota 3 announce

 Everyone was pretty excited when the Valve Corporation announced that Dota 3 will be released this year.
 Dota 2 was very successful, getting hundreds of thousands of players on its launch day.
+So many people made Dota 2 bets.
 It even managed to get a ninety percent approval rating on Metacritic.
 So, Dota 3 was something that many people have been looking forward to.
 Everything seemed pretty well, until unexpectedly, Dota 3 vanished from the Steam Store only to reappear on Epic Games!
 As you can imagine, this resulted in a lot of double-takes from many a gamer across the great ether of the Internet.
 It turned out not to be a dream though, once it was confirmed that Epic Games was to be the exclusive publisher of the successor to Dota 2.

 The Valve Corporation followed up with an irate news release from Gabe Newell stating that the Dota 3 creators were acting in a duplicitous manner.
 He accused them of allowing Steam to take pre-orders for the game while acting secretly to set up an exclusive contract with Epic Games.
 Newell decried the contract against his company.
 He went further to say that exclusivity contracts are bad, not just for his business, but the entire industry.
 Newell then advocated for the end of these type of contracts.